Minh-Uchiha/SupportLens-AI/docs/core_components/persistence_and_data_layer.md

 ### Source And Retrieval Models

-`knowledge_sources` stores source configuration, sync policy, permission mode, and last sync status. `source_documents` stores normalized source documents for a source, including freshness and ACL metadata. `knowledge_chunks` stores chunk-level text, citation anchors, ACL metadata, and an embedding placeholder.
+`knowledge_sources` stores source configuration, sync policy, permission mode, and last sync status. `source_documents` stores normalized source documents for a source, including freshness and ACL metadata. `knowledge_chunks` stores chunk-level text, citation anchors, ACL metadata, and the chunk embedding.
+The embedding is written in two forms: a portable JSON `embedding` column used by the SQLite fallback path, and a native `pgvector` `embedding_vector` column that retrieval queries directly on Postgres.
+Each chunk also records `embedding_model` and `embedding_version` so the re-embedding workflow can refresh only chunks produced by an older model.
 Retrieval reads chunks because chunks are the evidence unit shown in answer citations.

 `ingestion_jobs` records sync attempts for a source.
 Jobs are separate from sources so operators can inspect a history of initial syncs, manual resyncs, retries, permission refreshes, and cleanup operations.
 Source sync replaces documents and chunks in a nested transaction so a failed replacement can keep the last-known-good index intact.